First-Year Undergraduate Students

 General Fall Term Questions

-How is Queen’s determining who lives in residence in Fall 2020?
+How did Queen’s determine who would live in residence in fall 2020?

-Queen’s is asking all students who applied to live in residence to submit a Personal Circumstances form by June 30.
-Students will be offered a residence room on a priority basis.
-Priority groups will include: students in programs with on-campus classes, those admitted under specialized pathways, and students with learning needs or personal circumstances that create challenges or barriers to academic success in a remote learning context and/or require access to on-campus support services.
+Queen’s asked all students who applied to live in residence to submit a Personal Circumstances form by June 30.
+Students were offered a residence room on a priority basis.
+Priority groups included: students in programs with on-campus classes, those admitted under specialized pathways, and students with learning needs or personal circumstances that create challenges or barriers to academic success in a remote learning context and/or require access to on-campus support services.

 Why are there so many different fall term approaches to residences at universities across the province?